jimicidal/MSP-scripts/dotnet-core-maintenance/readme.md

 - Uninstall specific version
     - Surgical removal of an installed product based on the product/version/architecture you specify.
 - Uninstall all
-    - Web hosting bundles, SDKs, ASP.NET, all of it.
+    - Web hosting bundles, SDKs, ASP.NET, channel 9, channel 10, all of it.
 - RemoveEOLVersions
     - This is a checkbox in Datto RMM, outside of the combo box selections above.
 It will perform the EOL audit and remove anything that has already expired.
 Good for when you have a current channel installed alongside EOL channels and want to run the Update procedure while getting rid of the old stuff.